-Fire ecology is a branch of ecology that studies the origins of wildland fire and its relationship to the living and nonliving environment.
+Fire ecology is a branch of ecology that studies the origins of wildfire and its relationship to the living and nonliving environment.
 There are three main areas of study within fire ecology: fire dependence, fire history, and fire regime.

 A Blaze with Benefits

 Fire and smoke are as much a part of the Yosemite ecosystem as water and ice.
 Every year, thousands of lightning strikes occur within park boundaries, igniting vegetation made tinder-dry by Yosemite’s long, hot summers.

 More than 40 years of fire ecology have taught fire managers that suppressing all fires results in unnatural fuel buildup and only delays the inevitable, and can make fires more severe than they otherwise would have been.